robertpyke/Tutorials/basic_jquery_jquery_ui_setup/instructions.markdown

 Once you've download the zip, unzip it.

-Now move the <b>contents</b> of the unzipped folder to your javascript folder.
+Now move the *contents* of the unzipped folder to your javascript folder.

 Note: jQueryUI comes bundled with jQuery, you should use the version of jQuery that comes in the jQueryUI bundle.